rycao18/nike-account-resetter/README.md

 ------------
 Click Code > Download ZIP > Create a folder on your PC > Extract All Files to that folder

+- Setup your settings.json file.
+You will need to rename the samplesettings.json file to settings.json
-- Setup settings.json.
-For the majority of you will only need edit the following settings : username, password, new_account_password, use_proxies
+- For the majority of you will only need edit the following settings : username, password, new_account_password, use_proxies
 - I added extra settings for those that are familiar with them (headless, timeout, max_browser_threads)
-- If you do not code, I would recommend just deleting the app.py file and running the app.exe file

 Warnings/ Disclaimers